leapp-to/leapp-to.github.io/architecture.md

 ![Architecture overview](img/framework-arch-overview.png)

-There are two tools for working with the framework, the end user application `leapp` and the development utility `snactor`.
-The `leapp` tool is designed to run specific workflows, while `snactor` can run arbitrary workflows but also individual [actors](/actors).
+There are two tools for working with the framework, the end user application `Leapp` and the development utility `Snactor`.
+The `Leapp` tool is designed to run specific workflows, while the `Snactor` tool can run arbitrary workflows, but also individual [actors](/actors).

-A *workflow* describes what work is going to get done and when.
-Each workflow is made of a sequence of *phases* which contain *actors* split into 3 stages - before, main and after.
-Workflows, actors and all the parts necessary for the execution are loaded from repositories.
+A *workflow* describes what work is going to be done and when.
+Each workflow is made of a sequence of *phases*, which contain *actors* split into three stages - before, main, and after.
+Workflows, actors, and all the parts necessary for the execution are loaded from repositories.

-Each actor is executed in a forked child process to prevent modification of application state.
+Each actor is executed in a forked child process to prevent the modification of the application state.
 All messages and logs produced by the actors are stored in the *audit database*.

-For more information about each part of the architecture, check [terminology](http://leapp.readthedocs.io/en/latest/terminology.html).
+For more information about each part of the architecture, check the [terminology](http://leapp.readthedocs.io/en/latest/terminology.html).

-### How is this different from ansible?
+### How is this different from Ansible?

 Leapp is message-driven.
-Execution of actors is dependent on data produced by other actors running before them.
-This data is passed around in form of *messages*.
+The execution of actors is dependent on the data produced by other actors running before them.
+This data is passed around in the form of *messages*.
-This is in stark contrast with Ansible where everything has to be specified up front.
+This is in a contrast with Ansible where everything has to be specified up front.